we98/Daily-learning/Computer-Network/1 Introduction.md

     - communication links(fiber, copper, radio, satellite -- they are different in transmission rate, bandwidth)
     - packet switches(routers and switches  -- forward packets)
     - protocols(TCP, IP, HTTP -- control sending and receiving messages)
-    - Internet standards(specified by RFC, maintained)
+    - Internet standards(specified by RFC, maintained by IETF)
     2. a service view
     - infrastructure that provides service to applications
     - provides programming interface to apps(hooks that allow sending and receiving app programs to connect to Internet)